fehler/scratch/workshops/orbit.md

 Curriculum
 ----------

 As noted above, I see the five workshops as part of a connected series with a narrative thread that runs through them.
-(The content below is indicative and will be refined, should I be appointed to deliver the porgramme.)
+(The content below is indicative and will be refined, should I be appointed to deliver the Orbit programme.)
 The content the workshops will cover includes:

 + **Workshop 1:** Product Storytelling: People Buy Stories by People
   + Envisioning Tools